nmshd/documentation/_docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md

 {% include properties_list.html %}

-The process of [Identity deletion]({% link _docs_integrate/delete-identities.md %}) can either be self-initiated or triggered via the Backbone Admin UI.
 In the case of [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion), this use case can be utilized to initiate an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) for your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity).
 The generated IdentityDeletionProcess immediately has `"Approved"` as its `status` and describes that the Identity will be deleted after the grace period ends unless the [IdentityDeletionProcess is cancelled]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) by the Identity by then.